-LD 124 also lays out what state agencies ought not, but that which they now do.
-In the sections on amendments to the MFSA, it bears repeating that the strongest intent and clearest articulation of the Act was to explicitly address state preemption by recognizing municipal authority to govern and define our food exchanges locally, when those exchanges were from one to another, me-to-thee.
-The Act recognized that it is the town's discretion how to define the universe, however small, of how we exchange food and the municipality's authority to govern direct producer-to-consumer exchanges.
-The Act does not require the town to include certain definitions, but rather requires the state to recognize how the town governs.
-The three essential questions we brought before this Committee and this Legislature for years were foundational ones: where do we accept risk?
+LD 1823 also lays out what state agencies ought not, but that which they now do In the sections on amendments to the MFSA, it bears repeating that the strongest intent and clearest articulation of the Act was to explicitly address state preemption by recognizing municipal authority to govern and define our food exchanges locally, when those exchanges were from one to another, me-to-thee The Act recognized that it is the town s discretion how to define the universe, however small, of how we exchange food and the municipality's authority to govern direct producer-to-consumer exchanges The Act does not require the town to include certain definitions, but rather requires the state to recognize how the town governs The three essential questions we brought before this Committee and this Legislature for six years were foundational ones where do we accept risk?
 Where do we place trust?
 And whose decisions are those to make?
-The MFSA squarely recognizes those decisions are up to our communities, organized by municipality, plantation, unorganized territory, or county to determine.
-Due to recent litigious events, it has become necessary and urgent to articulate this yet more explicitly as LD 124 proposes, including the principles and definition of food sovereignty for crystal clarity.
+The MFSA squarely recognizes those decisions are up to our communities, organized by municipality, plantation, or unorganized territory to determine Due to recent litigious events, it has become necessary and urgent to articulate this yet more explicitly as LD 1823 proposes, including the principles and definition of food sovereignty for crystal clarity

-This Legislature has proven to be a model for the country that follows the ideal of servant-leadership, representatives and senators that follow the people of Maine's will articulated in both the MFSA and the RtF in the hard-earned effort of 15 years.
-The nation is watching what we do now as Maine is the first state in the country to enshrine the human right to food in our Constitution.
+This Legislature has proven to be a model for the country that follows the ideal of servantleadership, representatives and senators that follow the people of Maine's will articulated in both the MFSA and the RtF in the hard-earned effort of 13 years.
+The nation is watching what we do now as Maine is the first state in the country to enshrine the right to food in our Constitution.
 How we move forward to implement this historic amendment is of great impact to other states now working in a similar direction.
-Maine's leadership will continue to be a beacon of hope that another food system is possible, that great things are possible when legislators and people work together for what is best for communities and individuals.
+Maine's leadership will continue to be a beacon of hope, of light that another food system is possible, that great things are possible when legislators and people work together for what is best for communities and individuals.
+I urge you to continue this trajectory of true servant-leadership and vote ought to pass on LD 1823.
+I am happy to answer any questions and to share more at the work session as beneficial.